Dmitry Yazov: Post–war military career

 On the morning of 22 August, before the first interrogation, Yazov turned to Gorbachev with a video recorded message in which he read a letter and called himself an "old fool", regretted participating in this "adventure" and asked for forgiveness from the President of the USSR.
 20 years after these events, the former defence minister said that he did not remember what he said, because he did not sleep for a day.
 And he named the journalist Vladimir Molchanov the initiator of this letter and video.
 In his memoirs, Yazov clarified that he was persuaded to turn to Gorbachev with a penitential speech to protect him from the criminal article "Treason to the Motherland", and under the influence of fatigue he succumbed to the persuasion of television reporters.

 Yazov was released on recognisance not to leave in January 1993.
 He was amnestied by the State Duma in 1994, accepting the amnesty offered by Boris Yeltsin and stating that he was not guilty.
 He was dismissed from the military service by Presidential Order and awarded a ceremonial weapon.
 He was awarded an order of Honour by the President of Russian Federation.
 Yazov later worked as a military adviser at the General Staff Academy.

 Despite his selection by Gorbachev for the Defence Minister's position, William Odom, in his book The Collapse of the Soviet Military, repeats Alexander Yakovlev's description of Yazov as a "mediocre officer", "fit to command a division but nothing higher".
 Odom suggests Gorbachev was only looking for "careerists who would follow orders, any orders".

 In March 2019, Yazov was tried in absentia and convicted of war crimes by a Lithuanian court for his role in the military crackdown in Lithuania in January 1991, and sentenced to 10 years in prison.
 Russia denounced the trial as politically motivated and refused to extradite Yazov.

 Death

-Yazov died in Moscow on 25 February 2020 following what the Defence Ministry of Russia called "a serious and prolonged illness".
+Yazov died in Moscow on 25 February 2020 at the age of 95, following what the Defence Ministry of Russia called "a serious and prolonged illness".
 He is buried at the Federal Military Memorial Cemetery outside Moscow.